 Adam Ship is an associate in our Litigation Group in Toronto and Vice-Chair of the firm's National Franchise & Distribution Group.
-Mr. Ship's practice focuses on complex commercial litigation and franchise-distribution law.
+His practice focuses on complex commercial litigation and franchise-distribution law.

-Mr. Ship has appeared as counsel before all levels of court in Ontario, the Supreme Court of Canada, and various arbitral panels and statutory tribunals, in trials, hearings, appeals, injunctions and applications.
-Mr. Ship has a wide litigation practice that includes contract disputes, franchise-distribution litigation, competition litigation, class actions, commercial arbitration and professional liability.
+Mr. Ship's commercial litigation practice includes contract disputes, franchise-distribution litigation, competition litigation, class actions, and domestic and international arbitrations.
+He has appeared as counsel before all levels of court in Ontario, the Supreme Court of Canada, and various arbitral panels and statutory tribunals, in trials, hearings, appeals, injunctions and applications.

-Prior to joining McCarthy Tétrault, Mr. Ship clerked for several Justices at the Ontario Court of Appeal.
-Between 2007-2013, he served as the Associate (formally, Assistant) Editor of the Canadian Business Law Journal.
+Prior to joining McCarthy Tetrault, Mr. Ship clerked for several Justices at the Ontario Court of Appeal.
 Mr. Ship received an Honours BA (with high distinction) and a JD (with honours standing), both from the University of Toronto, in 2004 and 2007.

-· Advising a national automotive manufacturer in the discontinuation of its dealership network in Canada and related litigation commenced by the majority of its dealers
+•Advising Suzuki Canada Inc. in the discontinuation of its automotive dealer network in Canada and representation in related litigation commenced by the majority of its dealers

-•Ongoing assistance to a national brewery in litigation to enforce its distribution and licensing rights for an international brand in Canada (Molson Canada 2005 v.
+•Ongoing assistance to Molson Coors in litigation to enforce its master distribution and licensing rights for the Miller beer brands in Canada (Molson Canada 2005 v.
 Miller Brewing Company, 2013 ONSC 2758)

-· Ongoing assistance to a large financial institution in respect of competition and class action proceedings relating to licensing agreements with credit card networks (Commissioner of Competition v.
+•Ongoing representation to TD Bank in competition and class action proceedings relating to licensing agreements with credit card networks (Commissioner of Competition v.
 Visa Canada Corp. et al, 2013 CACT 1)

-· Acting for a group of distributors in litigation and settlement of a claim against their manufacturer in respect of system change issues (Stoneleigh Motors Limited et al. v.
+•Representing a group of distributors in litigation and settlement of a claim against their manufacturer in respect of system change issues (Stoneleigh Motors Limited et al. v.
 General Motors of Canada Limited (2010),71 B.L.R.
 (4th) 271)